The promise of vintage

 The champagne story starts out in the vineyards, in the heart of the legendary Champagne region in Northwest France.
 Combining unique limestone soils with a climate shaped by both Oceanic and Continental influences, this terroir gives the grapes everything they need to thrive.
 Depending on where they are planted, the grape varieties will express different facets of this terroir.
 The weather also plays a role in shaping their aromatic profile.

 The Perrier-Jouët vines are tended with loving care all year round, with particular attention devoted to the choice of harvest date.
-As summer draws to an end, and the grapes achieve just the right balance of sweetness, freshness and acidity, it is time to hand-pick and gently press the berries.
+As summer draws to

 The art of blending